Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 		<td></td>
 	</tr>
 </table>
-<p><em>Table 3: Different 3D Layer Types and the various models of LoD generation they can employ.</em></p>
+<p><em>Table 2: Different 3D Layer Types and the various models of LoD generation they can employ.</em></p>

 <h3><a name="_5_3">LoD Selection Metrics</a></h3>

 <p>A client needs information to determine whether a node's contents are "good enough" to
-render under constraints such as resolution, screen size, bandwidth and available memory and target minimum quality goals.
-It was found that clients can benefit from having more information on the errors introduced in LoD Generation.
-Thus, multiple metrics can be included, as in the following example:</p>
+render in the current 3D view under constraints such as resolution, screen size, bandwidth and available memory and target minimum quality goals.
+Multiple lOD Selection metrics can be included, as in the following example:</p>

 <pre><code>
 "lodSelection": [